 - You can let your horse circle around you at a safe distance.

-- Trailer loading will go better with a long lead rope.
+- Trailer loading will go better.

 Lead ropes in all colours and sizes

 I do advice to check the clip.
 There are big and heavy clips, but also smaller and lighter ones.
-It is best to choose a small and light clip!
+It is best to choose a small and light clip.

-When you’re more advanced you can also work with longer lead ropes, for example 6 metres, or even 12 metres.
+As a beginner, you should use a lead rope of 3.5 – 4 metres.
+When you’re more advanced, you can also work with longer lead ropes, such as 6 or even 12 metres.